Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker: Introduction

 A lemma from Reed's proof of the above theorem is generally useful.

 \begin{lem}[Reed \cite{reed1999strengthening}] Let $G$ be a vertex critical graph satisfying $\chi = \Delta \geq 9$ having the minimum number of vertices.
-If $H$ is a $K_{\Delta - 1}$ in $G$, then any vertex in $G - H$ has at most $4$ neighbors in $H$.
-In particular, the $K_{\Delta - 1}$'s in $G$ are pairwise disjoint. \end{lem}
+If $H$ is a $(\Delta - 1)$-clique in $G$, then any vertex in $G - H$ has at most four neighbors in $H$.
+In particular, the $(\Delta - 1)$-cliques in $G$ are pairwise disjoint. \end{lem}